alephium/docs/docs/ralph/asset-permission-system.md

    potentially transfer the token.

-Now the question is: in the second situation, how can we make sure that the assets implicitly approved in the transaction using UTXO model can be handled securely by the smart contracts?
+Now the question is: in the second situation, how can we make sure that the assets implicitly approved in the transaction using the UTXO model can be handled securely by the smart contracts?
 The answer is Ralph's Asset Permission System (APS).